Chapter 2: Decisions, Decisions, Decisions.

 - Considering one project in comparison to the status quo.

 When a single project is compared to the status quo, the decision rule is simple.
 If the the project should be undertaken as the net social benefit is greater than zero and the evaluation framework has identified a potential for pareto improvement as the present value of the discounted benefits exceeds the present value of the discounted costs.
 If the reject the project in favour of the status quo.
-A NPV less than zero would indicate that the project is detrimental to the net benefit of society and has a negative impact overall.
+A NPV less than zero would indicate that the project is detrimental to society and has a negative impact overall.

 - Considering multiple projects that are mutually exclusive.